Gordon Todd Skinner: Green's torture

 On the 8th, Hauck suggested that it would be funny to shave Green's head, which Cole and Skinner did.
 Hauck was disturbed, and Skinner told him the only way for him to get out of the situation was to follow his orders.
 Skinner planned for Hauck to drive Green in his car to somewhere and dump him, and said he and Cole would meet up with him the next day.
 That night, Hauck drove Green to a motel in Texas City, Texas.
 He tore up the bedsheets and tied them around Green to keep him from moving.

 On the 9th, Skinner went to the Tulsa DEA office with his lawyer, H.I.
 Aston, and expressed disagreement with his immunity agreements, asking why the DEA is conducting an investigation into him.
 Gregory Hough sent an email to Allen Litchfield, attorney and Skinner's former classmate, reminding him that the DEA was told to stop working with Skinner, and telling Litchfield to contact Karl Nichols and fellow agent Rogers Hanzlik: "If you've got agents talking to Skinner, they should definitely coordinate with Nichols and Hanzlik."

 That evening, Skinner and Cole arrived at the motel in Texas City, where Skinner injected some substance into Green and forced him to drink another substance.
 Green vomited into the bathtub, and in it, Hauck saw tiny worm-like parasites.
 On the 10th, Hauck and Cole told Green they found a good dumping spot for him a quarter-mile away.
 Hauck told Green, who had a blindfold on, not to open his eyes because he burned his retinas.
 That evening, Hauck put Green into his car while Cole followed him from Skinner's car, and Skinner waited in the hotel.
 Hauck dropped Green off in a field, and told him "Just stay here".
 Green then fell asleep.
 Hauck then returned with Green's car, which he parked away from the road, as well as a blanket and snacks for Green, before driving away.
 On the morning of the 11th, patrol Neal Mora of the Texas City Police Department saw Green by the side of a road.
 An ambulance showed up, and Green was sent to a hospital.
-It was estimated he had about 45 minutes left to live when they arrived.
+This Land wrote that it was estimated Green had about 45 minutes left to live when they arrived.